-(i) incorporated municipal boundaries or any unincorporated areas approved by the Division and the county; or
+(i) incorporated city boundaries or any unincorporated areas approved by the Division and the county; or

-(ii) the general time frame imposed by the Division;
+(ii) the the season time frame prescribed in the COR;

-(e) remove more deer, collectively or by gender, than authorized by Division; or
+(e) remove more deer, collectively or by gender, than authorized in the COR; or

 (f) authorize the discharge of firearms or archery equipment for deer removal:

 (i) between one half hour after official sunset and one half hour before official sunrise; or